Subhajit-Chowdhury/RAW-Spotify-Data-into-Insights-with-AWS/README.md

 ## 🛠 How to Use This Project

 1. **Fork/Clone the Repo**
-2. Replace your own Spotify JSON export or streaming history
+2. Replace with your own Spotify JSON export or streaming history
 3. Upload it to your own AWS S3 bucket
 4. Deploy the Glue ETL script (from `/scripts/`)
 5. Run Athena queries from provided notebook